 Everything seems fine, then POOF—your power goes out.
 Chances are, you tripped a circuit breaker.
 Electrical problems are one of those things that tend to make a homeowner’s stress level skyrocket.
 You’re not sure what’s wrong, but suddenly you’ve lost access to the power you depend on in your DC area home!

 A breaker can trip for many reasons.
-Below are the tops 5 causes of an electrical breaker tripping in your home.
+Below are the top five causes of an electrical breaker tripping in your home.

 Looking for electrical repair in Washington, DC?
-Contact Kolb today!
+Contact Kolb Electric today!

-A breaker trip comes as a result of a circuit tied to your circuit breaker exceeding its safe parameters.
+A breaker trip is the result of a circuit tied to your circuit breaker exceeding its safe parameters.
 They can be identified by a sudden loss of power to specific appliances (those that used a dedicated circuit, like a fridge or microwave), or a loss of power in your home that is limited to a specific area.

-There are a lot of issues that can result in breaker trips, but there are the ones our DC electricians address most often during electrical repairs in Washington, DC:
+A lot of issues can result in breaker trips, but these are the ones our DC electricians address most often during electrical repairs in Washington, DC:

 - Overloads.
-A circuit overloading is easily the most common reason for a breaker trip.
-This essentially means you’ve just got too much stuff loaded on the breaker.
+A circuit overloading is the most common reason for a breaker trip.
+This means you have too much stuff loaded on the breaker.
 Breakers have a “safe limit” of power to supply to your appliances and home.
 If this is exceeded, the breaker will trip.
-You’ll see this happen most often when you try to install a new appliance where your electrical system cannot support it, or if you plug in a very high-power appliance like a space heater in an area that lacks the access to safe amperage.
+This happens most often when you try to install a new appliance that your electrical system cannot support, or if you plug in a very high-power appliance like a space heater in an area that lacks access to safe amperage.

 - Short circuiting.
-This happens when a “hot”, or active wire comes into contact with with other hot wires (for example, when a 120 hot touches another 120 hot).
-You’ll usually see blackening around the outlet, or smell burnt wires when this happens.
-And if you’re dealing with a short circuit, do not interact with your outlet at all.
-Leave the breaker tripped, and call in an electrician right away.
+This happens when a “hot”, or active wire comes into contact with other hot wires (for example, when a 120 hot touches another 120 hot).
+You’ll usually see blackening around the outlet or smell burnt wires when this happens.
+If you’re dealing with a short circuit, do not interact with your outlet at all.
+Leave the breaker tripped, and call an electrician right away.

 - Appliance failure.
-Appliance failure ties to overloading, as a damaged, faulty, incompatible, or otherwise faulty appliance can draw more power than it should and initiate an overload.
-When you get a breaker trip, it’s a good idea to check all of the appliances related to that breaker.
+Appliance failure ties to overloading, as a damaged, faulty, or incompatible appliance can draw more power than it should and initiate an overload.
+When a breaker trips, it’s a good idea to check all of the appliances related to that breaker.
 If any are hotter than usual, the problem may not be with the outlets or breaker, but with a specific appliance.

 - Storms.
-Lighting striking a nearby electric cable or your home itself can kill all of your breakers in one swift blow, or may only affect one or two.
-Usually the problem doesn’t last longer than the storm itself, but if you can’t get power back on, you should definitely call in for electrical repair in Washington, DC.
+Lightning striking a nearby electric cable or your home can kill all of your breakers in one blow, or may only affect one or two.
+Usually, the problem doesn’t last longer than the storm itself, but if you can’t get power back on, you should call for electrical repair in Washington, DC.